Trump, Ivanka, Don Jr. subpoenaed in New York AG's probe - NewsBreak

 James, a Democrat, has spent more than two years looking at whether the Trump Organization misled banks or tax officials about the value of assets — inflating them to gain favorable loan terms or minimizing them to reap tax savings.

-“Despite their names, they must play by the same rules as everyone else.
-These delay tactics will not stop us from following the facts or the law, which is why we will be asking the court to compel Donald Trump, Donald Trump Jr., and Ivanka Trump to testify with our office under oath,” James said in a statement after the Trumps' move to block the subpoenas.
+James went to court recently seeking to have a judge force the Trumps to comply with the subpoenas.
+The Trumps are expected to file court papers seeking to have them thrown out.
+A similar legal battle played out last year after James' office subpoenaed another Trump son, Trump Organization executive Eric Trump, and a judge forced him to testify after his lawyers abruptly canceled a scheduled deposition.

-The dispute over the subpoenas had played out in secret until Monday, when a judge who had handled other subpoena fights arising from the Trump investigation agreed to entertain arguments over the new subpoenas.
-The court filing from James’ office was then posted to the public court docket.
+The dispute over the new subpoenas played out in secret until Monday, when the judge who handled the fight over Eric Trump's testimony agreed to entertain arguments over the recent subpoenas and the court filing from James' office was posted to the public court docket.

 Last month, Trump sued James in federal court, seeking to put an end to her investigation.
 Trump, in the lawsuit, claimed that the attorney general had violated the Republican's constitutional rights in a "thinly-veiled effort to publicly malign Trump and his associates."